boflynn/elementle/docs/devlog/README.md

     So the last wasn't serving right because I have my source code symlinked between drives, which doesn't work.
 When I navigated to the real folder, it worked.

+1. Implementation

+    I started using [this course](https://react-v8.holt.courses/) as a reference, which I'm liking so far.
+I got to the point of setting up `useState`, when I hit an error that wasn't represented in that course.
+This was something I ran into last time about the different ways of representing components, either as a class / component or as something not a class / component.

+    I guess I need to use a component.
+Moving things inside of `export default function` gets things working.
+Yay.

+    Oh, they're called functional components.
+I should remember that.

+    This ended up being a lot easier than last time.
+One thing I did this time was ask ChatGPT a number of questions, which gave better examples than I was finding in any documentation.

+    I'm pretty happy with how this is working.
+There are a few things with the implementation to improve upon and obviously a lot of display stuff to make nicer, but Rowan thinks it's neat already.